jleuschen17/DBsystems/README.md

-File transfer between PC and iPad
+File transfer between PC and iPad.
+Self Taught, not an original project